GetSetAbhi/software-engineer-questions/README.md

 4. Tell us about one of your favorite products (physical or software) and one specific aspect that makes it truly great.

+   **Answer 3**

+   My favourite product is any app that provides the video calling functionality.
+   Whatsapp, Instagram, Google Duo etc. The reason these are my favourite product is that they have enabled us to interact and see a person far away, or someone we haven't seen in a long time.
+   During this time of pandemic while everyone is locked in their homes, these video calling apps have enabled us to connect with friends and family.

+   And then there's the video conferencing apps like Microsoft teams and Zoom.
+   These apps have made collaboration whlie everyone is working from home.
+   Initially when lockdown had just begun, everyone was worried about how collaboration would take place but these apps have made it possible.
+   This pandemic also had a severe effect on job hunting.
+People in the IT world usually had to go on campus of any particular company to attend interviews but that is now a thing of the past as such activities are now done on these conferencing apps.
+In summary, these conferencing apps have made work from home possible.

 5. In this repo is a `data.json` file.
 It contains an imaginary example set of data a customer might need to migrate from one system to another.
 It's a